Eskhill & Co | Green House at Eskhill | 15A Inveresk Village | Musselburgh | EH21 7TD | Tel: 0131 271 4000

 We believe that participants will get the best outcome for their mediation if they are at ease with

-the system and so it is important to us that parties are comfortable using the technology.
-For this
+the system and so it is important to us that everyone is comfortable using the technology.
+One of

-they need.
-We provide, at no additional cost, for all mediation participants, an online Zoom
+We provide, at no additional cost, for all mediation participants, an online Zoom Familiarisation

-Familiarisation Session tailored to suit their level of experience.
-We also have a briefing note on
+Session tailored to suit their level of experience.
+We also have a briefing note on Zoom for Parties

 Can I trust it to be Secure and Confidential?